davidseong8914/veggie_drive/README.md

 - Color-coded visualization** in RViz
 - 90%+ point cloud coverage** with 200K points per frame
 - Stable operation** with comprehensive error handling

+veg_foox:1025 - Dockefile.jetson.optimized...
+  - this failed and is definitely not the way to go foxy:jetson - copy of Dockerfile.jetson with foxy
+  -